5 ways a customer interaction can improve your business

-“No plan survives first contact with the enemy”.
+“No plan survives first contact with the enemy.”
 Similarly, few businesses can survive the first contact with a customer if they aren’t well prepared.
 Smart entrepreneurs and business owners should know that as soon as they open their doors to customers, they are subject to changes in the very fabric of their business.

-1. Improved customer satisfaction
+1. They drive customer satisfaction

 Customer satisfaction rests at the heart of every successful business.
-Learning how to craft positive customer experiences while retaining your company’s culture is paramount to that success.
+Learning how to create positive customer experiences while retaining your company’s culture is paramount to that success.
 Each customer interaction not only provides insight into the experience of a particular customer, but also adds another data point to your customer base’s satisfaction as a whole.